|

 Gizzard and threadfin shad are the preferred food items.
 White bass

-White bass are native to the the central US west of the Appalachians,
+more than four years of age are rare.
+Distribution White bass are native to the the central US west of the Appalachians,

 including the Great Lakes, as well as river systems in the Ohio